 Toddler speech development: What's typical for a 2-year-old?

-Although every child grows and develops at his or her own pace, toddler speech development tends to follow a fairly predictable path.
+Every child grows and develops at their own pace.
+But toddler speech development tends to follow a fairly set path.
 For example, by age 2, most children can:

-- Use simple phrases, such as "more milk"
+- Use simple two-word phrases, such as "more milk."

-- Ask one- to two-word questions, such as "Go bye-bye?"
+- Ask one- or two-word questions, such as "Go bye-bye?"

-- Be understood at least half the time by parents or other primary caregivers
+- Be understood at least half the time by adults who don't know the child.

 Between the ages of 2 and 3, most children:

-- Refer to themselves with pronouns (I, me, my or mine)
+- Refer to themselves with pronouns, such as I, me, my or mine.

-- Can be understood most of the time by family or close friends
+- Can be understood most of the time by familiar listeners, such as family members.

 If your child might have a condition that causes a speech delay, your child's health care provider may suggest that you see a hearing or speech professional.

 For example, hearing problems are checked by an audiologist.
 A speech-language pathologist checks for communication problems.
 If your child hears or speaks two languages, see a bilingual speech-language pathologist so your child can get tested in both languages.